2121 Ala Wai

 In the 37-listing corpus, 4 listings explicitly address pets.
 One states, 'Emotional support animals are allowed by board approval,' another says, 'NO Pets allowed except service and emotional support animals,' and two more repeat 'No pets allowed except for service & emotional support animals' or simply 'No pets allowed.'
 No listings mention dogs, cats, or general pet-friendliness.
 Thus, 4 of 37 listings clearly indicate a no-pet policy with limited exceptions for service/ESA animals, and none contradict this.
 This strongly supports the declared value of False, with the caveat that assistance animals are permitted by law and board approval.

-This feature is strongly supported.
-Multiple current listings explicitly mention a resident manager on-site, including phrases such as "on-site resident manager," "resident manager," and "secured building with resident manager."
-The evidence is consistent across many remarks and appears to reflect a real building-level amenity rather than a copy-paste error.
+This feature is very strongly supported.
+Numerous current listings explicitly mention a resident manager on-site, including phrases like 'on-site resident manager,' 'resident manager and security guard,' and 'security with resident manager.'
+The evidence is consistent across many listings and appears to be a real building-level amenity, not just a copied MLS checkbox.

 Across 37 listings, none explicitly mention condotel characteristics such as a 'hotel rental pool,' 'hotel front desk,' 'hotel program,' or being 'managed by hotel,' nor do they use the words 'condotel' or 'condo-hotel.'
 Instead, remarks repeatedly describe it as a 'well managed condo' or 'well-managed building' with standard residential amenities, 30-day minimum rentals, and VA loan assumptions, all typical of non-hotel condos.
 At least 2 listings note '30 day minimum rental,' which contradicts nightly hotel-style use.
 With 0 of 37 listings indicating hotel operations and no conflicting evidence, the declared value of False is well supported, though absence of mention is not absolute proof.